Agartala railway station

-Agartala railway station is located 5.5 km from Agartala in Tripura, India.
+Agartala Railway Station is located 5.5 km from Agartala in Tripura, India.
 It is the second capital city (after Guwahati, Assam) in northeast India to be connected to the country's railway map, moreover Agartala is the first state capital of independent India to be connected with a rail network.
 Before 2015 the 413 km route was connected to Lumding with a metre-gauge track, but after the gauge conversion to broad gauge in 2016, the track is connected directly to Guwahati and the rest of India.

 From Agartala an under-construction track has been on the way for a connection towards the extreme Southern end point of the state at Sabroom, which has been completed on 3 October 2019.
 A total of 21 constructed stations and few under-construction stations in the state, with Churaibari being the last one through the Northern side and Sabroom (functioning & completed) in the Southern side.
 The total length of track from the capital towards the North region's last station is approx. 153 km, after which the territory of Assam starts.
 There are a lot of transportation modes available to reach the city from the station.

 History

 The northeastern state capital came on India's railmap with the advent of the railways in the subcontinent in 1853.
 The foundation stone of the 119 km Kumarghat–Agartala railway project was laid in 1996 by the former Prime Minister H. D. Deve Gowda, and during the laying of rail lines, provisions were kept for swiftly converting it to broad gauge.
-40 years time was taken by the Government since then to connect Agartala by rail.
+20 years time was taken by the Government since then to connect Agartala by rail.

 Construction

 According to Tripura Chief Minister Manik Sarkar, the NFR had "spent Rs 900 crore ($190 million) to connect Agartala by rail by making three tunnels through the Longtharai Valley, Baramura and Atharamura Hills in Dhalai and West Tripura districts.
 The 1,962 m Longtharai tunnel is the longest railway tunnel in eastern India."
-The architecture of the station resembles Ujjayanta Palace.
+The architecture of the station resembles Ujjayanta Palace designed by architect Nabarun Biswas of A B Consultants Private Limited of Kolkata.